sf-wdi-gaia/active-record-models/readme.md

 end
 ```

-Let's add some columns to our table in order to allow for our model to have specific attributes.
+Let's add some ruby code which will add columns to our table in order to allow for our model to have specific attributes.
 Let's say we want each artist to have a name, photo_url, and nationality.

 ```ruby
 class CreateArtists < ActiveRecord::Migration